FIRST ALERT WEATHER DAYS FOR NASTY WIND CHILLS

 Your First Alert Weather Forecast:

 A disturbance is passing to our south right now.
-Other than a few early flurries, the day looks dry with mostly cloudy skies.
-We should see clearing late this afternoon and into the evening.
+Other than a stray flurries, the day looks dry with partly sunny skies.
+We should see more clearing late this afternoon and into the evening.
 Incoming high pressure will keep our weather dry for a while.

 This weather pattern isn’t expected to break anytime soon...
 It’s going to stay cold all the way through next weekend.
 If all goes well, we will come out of the deep freeze sometime next week.
 We’re also watching for some light accumulating snow to pass through the area late Thursday and on Friday.